Snowflake

 • Private key password

-You may reference Snowflake's documentation for help finding the above details.
+Reference Snowflake's documentation for help finding the above values.

-Admins can choose to import only a select Snowflake Role, or automatically import it along with all the Securable Objects it has access to.
-Importing a Securable Object like a Table will automatically create a resource hierarchy, making it easy to visualize the parent Schema and Database in Opal.
+Admins can choose to import only a select Snowflake Role, or automatically import it along with all the Securable Objects it can access.
+Importing a Securable Object, such as a Table, automatically creates a resource hierarchy, making it easy to visualize the parent Schema and Database in Opal.

-Now that you have imported Snowflake Roles and Securable Objects you would like managed in Opal, you can easily:
+After you import Snowflake Roles and Securable Objects you want to manage in Opal, you can easily:

-In the above example, you can see that this Sales Snowflake Role has 5 Users with access to it, 0 Groups with access to it, and it has access to 0 Securable Object Resources.
-The image shows an admin who has selected the User Marty and is about to click to Remove, which would revoke Marty's access to the Snowflake Role
+In the above example, this Customer Support Snowflake Role has two users with access to it, zero groups with access to it, and it has access to zero Securable Object Resources.
+The image shows an admin who has selected the User Tester and is about to select Remove, which revokes Tester's access to the Snowflake Role.